“Venturing into areas

 Le Rue’s S&M leatherette must have been from some big-and-tall shop.
 Its dildos came mostly in baby blue, surrounded by pegboard display racks of Boner Bracelets, erection creams, power pumps, crocheted cock socks and draw-string scrotum sacks.

 “Enough of this,” I steamed—provoked, though unsure whether morally or physically, hoping for the former.
 I’d always had a problem with emporniums of any kink or predilection.
 The knot of Catholic conscience would grip my cranium the moment I turned risque page one—as though Sister Theresa were flogging me with her catechism ruler and the iron cross of her rosary beads.
-But this place was more like a right cross, a kick to the nonverbial groin.
 “I’m heading out…”

 “What’s your hurry, buckaroo,” she said, deep into the gala holiday issue of ‘Adam’s Angle’, turning the four-color magazine’s fold-out around faster than a bumper car steering wheel.
 “Feeling threatened again…coming to grips, are you—a little male panic setting in?”